 Outstanding Student Achievement Awards

 Each year, in partnership with the Idaho State University colleges and divisions, the Office of Alumni Relations hosts a ceremony to recognizes deserving, graduating seniors as Outstanding Student Achievement Award recipients.
-The next awards reception and ceremony will take place on April 10th, 2015 at 6-9 pm, in the Marshall Rotunda and the Bistline Theater in the Stephens Performing Arts Center in Pocatello, Idaho.
+The next awards reception and ceremony will take place on April 27th, 2016 from 6-9 pm, in the Marshall Rotunda and the Bistline Theater in the Stephens Performing Arts Center in Pocatello, Idaho.

 Faculty, staff, students, and alumni are invited to nominate senior students who meet the selection criteria.
 Nomination packets are due to the dean of the college no later than Friday, January 15th, 2016 at 5:00 p.m.